 In the analogy above, the storm waves are the unpolarized light.
 You standing on the rock represents your eye, which you want to protect from the waves.
 That is why you build a wall around you.
 This wall is your polarized sunglasses.

-Polarized lenses use a special chemical to filter out all the unwanted light waves.
+Polarized lenses have a filter within them that blocks out all the unwanted light waves.
 The lenses only let the vertical light waves through and absorb all the rest.
 Polarized lenses do not block out all light waves because then you would not be able to see through them.

 One of the benefits is that polarized lenses help reduce unwanted glare.
 Light tends to reflect off of objects like a car, the road, a watch, a cell phone, or even calm waters.
 Stopping these blinding light reflections can make your outdoor activity much more enjoyable and safe.

 Objects will appear crisper and clearer through polarized lenses.
 It increases the visibility of details because of the increased color contrast.
 It’s like high definition for your glasses.

 There is no need to squint anymore with polarized lenses.
 The reduction of the sun’s brightness and the blockage of glare helps keep your eyes more relaxed.
 This makes a long day of sun exposure easier on your eyes.

 Polarized lenses are useful for everyday sun wear, but it is particularly beneficial for activities like fishing.
 Since polarized lenses block glare and haze that reflects off the water, it helps with seeing wildlife and other objects below the water’s surface.